beket2603-crypto/2d3d.github.io/README.md

 # 2d3d.github.io
-Site,where you can experiment with 3d and 2d figures
+Site,where you can experiment with 3d figures